MicrosoftDocs/win32/desktop-src/ETW/writing-related-events-in-an-end-to-end-scenario.md

 ---
-Description: 'ETW provides a way to group related events from more than one component.' ms.assetid: '2a85e4af-a1fe-4c28-8ce2-14d15deaa820'
+Description: ETW provides a way to group related events from more than one component. ms.assetid: 2a85e4af-a1fe-4c28-8ce2-14d15deaa820
-title: 'Writing Related Events in an End-to-End Scenario'
+title: Writing Related Events in an End-to-End Scenario ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Writing Related Events in an End-to-End Scenario